 - Consideration 1 – Listen.
 Validate.
 Acknowledge.

 - Consideration 3 – Patients with Long COVID understand this is a challenging disease to address because of its waxing/waning, multifaceted nature.
-That means part of the clinician’s job is to work with the patient long-term, listen carefully regarding medication efficacy and side effects, titrating up or down or changing interventions as necessary, being clear that the path to better wellness requires time, attention, and patience on the part of both the patient and their clinician.
-It is important to remember that Long COVID is difficult and often scary, and that the diagnosis is life-changing.
-As a physician, you have the ability to form a partnership with your patient that can be rewarding.
+That means part of the clinician’s job is to work with the patient long-term, listen carefully regarding medication efficacy and side effects, titrating up or down or changing interventions as necessary, and be clear that the path to better wellness requires time, attention, and patience on the part of both the patient and their clinician.
+It is important to remember that Long COVID is difficult and often scary and that the diagnosis is life-changing.
+As a physician, you have the ability to form a partnership with your patient which can be rewarding.

 RTHM Is Here to Help Reduce the Long COVID Impact on Physicians and Patients